-Chapter 1 - Four questions about climate change (introduction)
+Chapter 1 - Four questions about climate change (introduction) What are UN Sustainable Development Goals?

 Chapter 2 - Ethics and Economics

 This chapter provides an introductory discussion of welfare economics.
 The point is to get students to direct their thinking about environmental ethics to a utilitarian framework.
 Whether growth in material consumption, independent of fairness and rights, necessarily leads to an overall increase in social welfare depends on the form specified for the social welfare function.
 Three different social welfare functions are presented: efficient ("distribution blind"), sustainable (no increase in consumption today at the expense of future generations), and safe (heavy weights on victim's welfare).